In addition to the daytime activities offered for school groups, AstroCamp boasts fun and exciting activities for students in the evening.

 Whirling Windmills ⚙︎

 Students work in small groups to design and build a wind turbine to generate enough power to light up our tower!

-Groups compete in a series of games while enjoying a carnival atmosphere.
+Groups compete in a series of engaging relay activities.

 Groups plan and bid for extra-solar planets and the materials needed to colonize them in an exciting auction game.